 Join us for a discussion about the implementation of the Pyramid Model in family child care homes.
-The panelists will describe how Pyramid Model practices are used in family child care homes, discuss how they coach and support family child care providers, and share examples of the use of Pyramid practices by family child care providers.
+Two panelists from Program-Wide Positive Behavior Support at the University of South Florida describe how Pyramid Model practices are used in family child care homes, discuss how they coach and support family child care providers, and share examples of the use of Pyramid practices by family child care providers.

 Certificate of Attendance

 A downloadable certificate is available for both live and recorded webinars.

 To receive the certificate, you must fill out the evaluation survey.

 - Live participants: You will receive an email after the webinar with the link to the survey.

 - Recording viewers: The URL link for the survey will be displayed at the end of the webinar.
 You will need to type that URL into your internet browser to access the survey and certificate.

 Once you submit the survey, the certificate will appear.
 You can then save and/or print your certificate.